tangclaire95/tangclaire95.github.io/content/authors/admin/_index.md

 # -name: University of Delaware
   # url: http://www.udel.edu/

-bio: I am a Ph.D. candidate in the Department of Linguistics and Cognitive Science at the University of Delaware, advised by Rebecca Tollan and Michael Wilson.
+bio: Hello!
+I am a Ph.D. candidate in the Department of Linguistics and Cognitive Science at the University of Delaware, advised by Rebecca Tollan and Michael Wilson.
 Previously, I obtained my M.S. degree from the University of Pennsylvania, primarily working with Nelson Flores.
 I'm interested in using experimental methods and computational tools to explore the cross-linguistic syntactic phenomena.

 interests:
   - Psycholinguistics